Umkomaas: Communities

-There are also locations nearby, which form part of the village, such as Craigieburn, Roseneath, Clansthal, and Magabeni.
+There are also locations nearby, which form part of the village, such as Craigieburn, Roseneath, Clansthal, Ilfracombe and Magabeni.

 Craigieburn

 Craigieburn location which also includes Naidooville is at the heart of the Indian community that reside in Umkomaas.
 In present day (2022) Census stats rated that the poorest of Indian families hail from Umkomaas.
 The name, Naidooville is not commonly used today as most refer to it by Craigieburn and is located west of the N2 highway.
 Formally an Indian School, Naidooville Primary School was built in the area.

 Roseneath

 Roseneath is a small township near Umkomaas, in the south coast region of KwaZulu Natal.
 Like Craigieburn, it is situated west of the N2 Highway.
 There are other townships found in this area including Malundi, locally known as V section, Roseneath Gardens (emasayithini) and New Haven.

 Magabeni

 Magabeni is a township located a few kilometres northwest of Umkomaas and was formerly part of the KwaZulu Bantustan.